unmatched78/fleetmanage/README.md

 ## 8. Need Help?

-If you encounter issues or have questions, please open a GitHub issue or reach out to the maintainer.
+If you encounter issues or have questions, please let me know.
 Happy coding!